HomeResource CenterFleas On Dogs

 A flea can go from one to many in minutes.
 But remember, it’s not your fault your dog has fleas — they are not a sign of a dirty home.

-If fleas are nearby, they will seek out your pets.
-And if your pets are unprotected, fleas will take full advantage.
+If parasites are nearby, they will seek out your pets.
+And if your pets are unprotected or spend a lot of time outdoors with animals that carry fleas, parasites will take full advantage.

-To keep your pet in good health and get rid of fleas for good, follow these simple steps.
+To keep your pet in good health and treat fleas for good, follow these simple steps.

 1. Learn the signs and symptoms of flea bites.